gofiber/fiber/docs/api/middleware/cors.md

 CORS middleware for [Fiber](https://github.com/gofiber/fiber) that can be used to enable [Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) with various options.

-The middleware conforms to the `access-control-allow-origin` specification by parsing `AllowOrigins`.
+The middleware conforms to the `Access-Control-Allow-Origin` specification by parsing `AllowOrigins`.
 First, the middleware checks if there is a matching allowed origin for the requesting 'origin' header.
 If there is a match, it returns exactly one matching domain from the list of allowed origins.

-For more control, `AllowOriginsFunc` can be used to programmatically determine if an origin is allowed.
-If no match was found in `AllowOrigins` and if `AllowOriginsFunc` returns true then the 'access-control-allow-origin' response header is set to the 'origin' request header.

-When defining your Origins make sure they are properly formatted.
-The middleware validates and normalizes the provided origins, ensuring they're in the correct format by checking for valid schemes (http or https), and removing any trailing slashes.
+If there is no match, the middleware does not add the `Access-Control-Allow-Origin` header to the response.

+To ensure that the provided origins are correctly formatted, this middleware validates and normalizes them.
+It checks for valid schemes, i.e., HTTP or HTTPS, and it will automatically remove trailing slashes.
+If the provided origin is invalid, the middleware will panic.

 ## Signatures